 If a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.

 Unlike the Limit Location constraint, you cannot enable separately lower or upper limits…

 - Affect Transform

 As pointed out before by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the Transform panel).
 When you enable this checkbox, this is no more possible – the owner transform properties are also limited by the constraint.
-However note that, the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect…
+However, note that, the constraint does not directly modify the rotation values: you have to rotate one way or the other its owner, for this to take effect…